Cambodian Wood Characteristics and Statue Care

 -

 Apply natural wood oil occasionally.
-A light coat of mineral oil (or another gentle wood oil) helps retain moisture within the wood, preventing excessive drying or surface cracks.
-The oil not only protects the wood, but also deepens the color and enhances the grain patterns, bringing out the organic luster beneath the surface.
+A light even coat of mineral oil or another gentle wood oil, rubbed onto the statue with a soft cloth, helps retain moisture within the wood preventing excessive drying or surface cracks—especially for statues exposed to extreme weather conditions.
+The oil not only protects the wood, but also enriches the color and accentuates the natural grain, revealing the organic luster beneath the surface.

 -